Italian Nationalist Association

+The Italian Nationalist Association (Associazione Nazionalista Italiana, ANI) was a political party in the Kingdom of Italy that was established in 1910.
+Representing Italy's nationalist political movement, its leader was Enrico Corradini, who also acted as the party's secretary.
+It was founded following the first congress of Italian nationalists who had identified themselves with the founder Corradini.

+Although Corradini hoped that the ANI would become a working-class nationalist mass party, it was mainly supported by right-wing nationalists and had significant influence on the nascent Italian fascist movement and ultimately merged with the National Fascist Party (PNF) in 1923.
+It was joined by artists and intellectuals such as Gabriele D'Annunzio, Giovanni Verga, and Giacomo Puccini, jurists such as Alfredo Rocco, and military men such as Costanzo Ciano.

+History

-The Italian Nationalist Association (Associazione Nazionalista Italiana, ANI) was Italy's first nationalist political movement founded in 1910, under the influence of Italian nationalists such as Enrico Corradini and Giovanni Papini.
-Upon its formation, the ANI supported the repatriation of Austrian held Italian-populated lands to Italy and was willing to endorse war with Austria-Hungary to do so.
-The party had a paramilitary wing called the Blueshirts.
-The authoritarian nationalist faction of the ANI would be a major influence for the National Fascist Party of Benito Mussolini formed in 1921.
-In 1922 the ANI participated in the March on Rome, with an important role, but it was not completely aligned with Benito Mussolini's party.
-Nevertheless, the ANI merged into the Fascist Party in October 1923.
+The ANI was founded in Florence on 3 December 1910 as the political-organisational expression of nationalism in Italy under the influence of Italian nationalists such as Corradini and Giovanni Papini.
+Upon its formation, the ANI supported the repatriation of Austrian held Italian-populated lands to the Kingdom of Italy and was willing to endorse war with Austria-Hungary to do so.
+The ANI had a paramilitary wing called the Blueshirts.

+The ANI supported Italian irredentist, corporatist, monarchist, and militarist positions.
+The authoritarian nationalist faction of the ANI would be a major influence for the PNF of Benito Mussolini formed in 1921.
+As a result, it is described as proto-fascism, and is placed on the far right of the political spectrum.
+In 1922, the ANI participated in the March on Rome with an important role but was not completely aligned with Mussolini's fascist party.
+Nevertheless, the ANI merged into the PNF in March 1923.

 Ideology

 The ANI's ideology remained largely undefined for some time other than it being nationalist.
-The ANI was divided between supporters of different kinds of nationalism - authoritarian, democratic, moderate, and revolutionary.

-Corradini, the ANI's most popular spokesman, linked leftism with nationalism by claiming that Italy was a "proletarian nation" which was being exploited by international capitalism which had led to Italy being disadvantaged economically in international trade and its people divided on class lines, but instead of advocating socialist revolution, he claimed that victory against these oppressing forces would require Italian nationalist sentiment to succeed.
+The ANI was divided between supporters of different kinds of nationalism – authoritarian, democratic, moderate, and revolutionary.
+Corradini, the ANI's most popular spokesman, linked leftism with nationalism by claiming that Italy was a "proletarian nation", which was being exploited by international capitalism, which had led to Italy being disadvantaged economically in international trade and its people divided on class lines; however, instead of advocating socialist revolution, he claimed that victory against these oppressing forces would require Italian nationalist sentiment to succeed.